Pupil Leadership and Roles

 Purpose of the role

-To represent the views of the pupils and discuss issues that are important to our children, which may include fundraising ideas to raise money for academic equipment.
-In their role, they gather pupil voice from their class and feed this back during regular School Council meetings.
-During these meetings, the school council team will decide which ideas to make changes from and create a plan to do this.
+Some of the tasks our school council undertake is organising fundraising events to raise money for academic equipment and charities that are important to us.
+Another important role we play is helping our classes to engage in discussions and debates, gathering feedback to take back to the school council meetings.
+During these meetings, the school council team will review the opinions from the discussion held and decide on changes to be made and create a plan to do this.
 They are then responsible for communicating any changes to their classes so that pupils know and understand their voices are being heard.

 Who do they represent?